 If ongoing pain is part of your everyday life, you don’t have to live with it!

-At Innovative Pain Specialists in Arlington Heights and Libertyville, Illinois, board-certified pain management specialists Paul Marsiglia, DO, Demetrios Louis, MD, and their skilled team offer radiofrequency ablation to reduce pain without addictive pain medications or invasive procedures.
-Call the office to learn more or book an appointment online today.
+At Innovative Pain Specialists in Arlington Heights and Libertyville, Illinois, board-certified pain management specialists Paul Marsiglia, DO, Demetrios Louis, MD, and their skilled team offer radiofrequency ablation of the facet joints to reduce pain without addictive pain medications or other invasive procedures.

 Yoru pain specialist could recommend radiofrequency ablation in addition to other pain-management solutions.
 They personalize each treatment to give you the best outcome and change your treatment regimen if needed.